cnthiesen/quantum-innovation-challenge/faq.md

 ### 3. Do I need to have a team to participate?

-Yes, it is a condition to form a team of a minimum of three members with one member having an academic affiliation.
+Yes, it is a condition to form a team of a minimum of two members with one member having an academic affiliation.
 This will allow you to share ideas and learn from others!
 It is up to you to identify and form a team, and you can do so at any time leading up to the phase 1 challenge submission.